jgato/jgato/random_docs/ACM_and_RH_installations.md

       cpuArchitecture: "x86_64"
 ```

-The AgentServiceConfig contains a list of available 'openshiftVersions' and the corresponding images.
-The version in the ISOs, here, are the version of the boot installation ISO.
-We can consider this as the version of the installer, and later, we will select the OCP version.
+The AgentServiceConfig contains a list of 'openshiftVersions' and the corresponding RHCOS images that will be used.
+To install Openshift 4.9, we will first boot from 'rhcos-4.9.0-x86_64-live.x86_64.iso'; a RHCOS live ISO.
+This ISO will be used for the host discovering and later, to initiate the installation process.
+This can be considered as the version of the OS and the installer.
+But we are not really selecting the OCP to be installed.

 The AgentServiConfig deploys two services: the assisted-service (with all the logic) and the assisted-image-service.